 Data must be collected and aggregated for each annual calendar year and reported to the CFPB by June 1 of the following year.
-For example, data collected January 1 through December 31, 2025, must be reported by June 1, 2026.

 12 How will lenders submit their CFPB reporting?

 Like HMDA reporting, the CFPB has provided a standard report format, data validation requirements, and an online submission platform.